 Have you ever wondered at what stage you can see the new crescent moon?

-telescopic sighting of the new crescent moon may be possible from the sparsely
+telescopic sighting of the new crescent moon may be possible from the west coast

-moon with the naked eye under excellent conditions may come from the area
+naked eye under excellent conditions may come from north-eastern parts of Brazil

-East later the same day.
-Easier sightings of the crescent moon also later the
+later the same day.
+Easier sightings of the crescent moon, also later the same

 Please note: If you have subscribed to our